ethereum/remix-ide/docs/file_explorer.md

 ![](images/a-file-ex-rt-click-script.png)

-Right click on any file with a .js extension will gives the **run** option in the context menu.
+Right click on any file with a .js extension will give the **run** option in the context menu.
 The **run** shortcut is equivalent to getting the script file to be the active tab in the editor and then running the command `remix.exeCurrent()` in the console.